 Every Chicago school where I taught gave me NO supplies for science.
 None.
 I taught during No Child Left Behind, which was an unfunded mandate.
 We were supposed to do XYZ but weren’t given any money.
 One mandate was about books.
 No text book was to be older than five years.
 FIVE YEARS!
 I was teaching with 15 year old books if I was lucky!!
 NO school had enough books for the kids to take home their own copy.
 I had a classroom set, which meant that the books stayed in the classroom and the kids only got to use them during class.
 So the same book was in five sets of hands every day.
 If they won’t buy books, what makes anyone think they’ll supply us with masks, hand sanitizer, Lysol, etc to keep the kids and staff safe?!
 It’s going to be up to the individual teacher to pick up the slack.
 As usual.

-And for some teachers, that’s going to be enough for them to say, fuck this, and either retire, or just leave and find another job.
+And for some teachers, that’s going to be enough for them to either retire, or just leave and find another job.
 That’s what I really don’t understand about the whole “rush the kids back to school” crowd.
 They say stuff like, Kids don’t get the virus (that much)!
 And if they do they’re (usually) ok!
 Hardly any of them die!
 (Especially not MY kid.)
 Um, were you thinking that ONLY kids would be in the school?
 Were you willing to send them in unsupervised?
 Because I’m pretty sure there were going to have to be some grown ups around in order for that to happen.
 Or do those people not matter?
 Because that’s what it feels like.
-The teachers w the most experience are also the oldest and also the ones at highest risk.
+The teachers with the most experience are also the oldest and also the ones at highest risk.
 You are going to force those people out.
 Or get them sick.
 Or killed.
 How guilty are those kids going to feel when it gets traced back to them?
 And I thought I heard something about a teacher shortage?
 Meh.
 I’m sure it’s nothing.
 And subs?
 Forget it.
 A lot of subs are older, retired teachers.
 I don’t think they’ll be coming in much.

 So, no. Schools won’t open safely in the fall.
 After the first week or two, I guarantee they will have to do rolling shutdowns or something like that.
 It will be like Whack a Mole.
 Putting out flare ups here and there.
 Just a hodgepodge of ineffective half measures because NO ONE wants to take responsibility for actually doing a REAL SHUTDOWN.
 We could have stomped this out MONTHS AGO but Noooooooo!!!
-Something about guns and freedom kept us from all falling in line and staying the fuck home and wearing fucking masks in the stores.
+Something about guns and freedom kept us from all falling in line and staying home and wearing masks in the stores.
 If you wanted so badly for schools to open in the fall, you should have skipped your best friend’s BBQ or birthday party.
 Zoomed w your parents on Mother’s/ Father’s Day.
 Skipped the beach on Memorial Day weekend or the Fourth of July weekend.
 The virus is out of control because we let it.
 You can either have your bars and play dates now, OR you can have schools open in the fall.
 You can’t have both.